-"We are committed to delivering the highest quality professional services and audit quality remains of paramount importance to the firm and our continued success in the marketplace" Quality comes from more than the systems and processes that are embedded in the way we work to achieve compliance with standards and regulation, important though these are.
-Ultimately, it depends on the culture of the Firm, which is based on the 'tone at the top' and our ability to recruit, train and motivate intelligent professionals who take personal responsibility to deliver high-quality work.
+Quality comes from more than the systems and processes that are embedded in the way we work to achieve compliance with standards and regulation.
+Ultimately, it depends on the culture of the firm, which is based on the 'tone at the top' and our ability to recruit, train and motivate intelligent professionals who take personal responsibility to deliver high-quality work.